 A Judgment will be rendered for either the plaintiff or the defendant at the hearing.
-A judgment of r the plaintiff may be for all or part of the initial claim.
+A judgment for the plaintiff may be for all or part of the initial claim.
 If the plaintiff is awarded a judgment for possession of the premises and any back rent owed, there is a 5-day appeal period in which the defendant may appeal the decision of the court.
-If the defendant has not appealed the case at the end of the appeal period, judgment become final.
+The judgment becomes final if the defendant has not appealed the case at the end of the appeal period.
 Upon final judgment, the landlord's remedy to gain possession of the premises is a Writ of Possession.